ArekSzlapa/hexocean/README.md

-# Getting Started with Create React App
+# Getting Started with HexOcean pizza from!

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This application was created in React, it consists of X components

 ## Available Scripts